HomeDing/homeding.github.io/home.md

 The configuration of the device implemented as a JSON file acvtivates and configures the required elements as well as defining how the interact with each other and to the outer world over network.

-It is intentionally easy to implement your own specific elements as you can see in some of the [Examples](examples).
+It is intentionally easy to implement your own specific elements as you can see in some of the [examples](examples).

-## Examples
+## Boards

-There a some [examples](examples.md) included with the library that just need to be uploaded to start acting in your device.

-More examples are available as recipes that show how to configure the elements.
-All recipes can all be used with the [standard](examples/standard) sketch.
+The HomeDing library can be used with almost any board that is using a ESP8266 processor.
+For some [boards](boards.md) you can find reviews and summaries with a suitable the configuration of the system.

 The general procedures to setup the development environment can be found in the [setup instructions](examples/setup).

+## Wishlist

+More elements are on the [wishlist](wishlist).

 ## Web interface